Princess Diana’s Ex-Butler Paul Burrell Reveals Being Gay And Getting Married

 — Telegraph News (@TelegraphNews) March 7, 2017

-We’re going to hear wedding bells soon for the 58-year-old former butler, who currently works as a florist in Cheshire, as he will tie the knot with lawyer partner, Graham Cooper, 58 on April.
-The wedding will be held at Lake District and both of his sons: Alexander, 27 and Nicholas, 24 are expected to attend the wedding ceremony.
+We’re going to hear wedding bells soon for the 58-year-old former butler, who currently works as a florist in Cheshire, as he will tie the knot with lawyer partner, Graham Cooper, 58, in April.
+The wedding will be held at Lake District and both of his sons, Alexander, 27 and Nicholas, 24, are expected to attend the wedding ceremony.

-It is not known when the pair got intimate in their relationship but we do know that they were both listed as directors in 2011 and were also spotted at the Blackberry Creek Retreat Bed & Breakfast in Missouri, U.S. last 2014 for a holiday.
-According to Daily Mail, their wedding would have a “circus-themed” along with clowns and ringmasters.
+It is not known when the pair got intimate in their relationship but we do know that they were both listed as directors in 2011 and were also spotted at the Blackberry Creek Retreat Bed & Breakfast in Missouri, U.S., last 2014 for a holiday.
+According to Daily Mail, their wedding will be circus-themed” along with clowns and ringmasters.
 They were also reported to have already held a bachelor party with friends at a drag club in Blackpool.

 Mr. Burrell has always avoided discussing the topic about his sexuality.
-But, a source claimed that Princess Diana’s ex-butler revealed his true gender to the princess herself aside from family and close friends, “Paul’s friends and family all know but for a long time, he kept it a closely guarded secret.
+But, a source claimed that Princess Diana’s ex-butler revealed his true gender to the princess herself aside from family and close friends.

+“Paul’s friends and family all know but for a long time, he kept it a closely guarded secret.
 He did share it with Diana while he worked with her because they were so close.
 But at the time she was the only woman he felt he could tell.”

 “She was surrounded by the richest, most educated people and chose a lorry driver’s son from Derbyshire.
 She called me her rock and I took care of her,” Burrell said.